 Berlin Travel Guide

 High on history, the city of Berlin has a tale to tell with every square you pass by.
-Berlin was headquarter of the Nazi party, later on bombed completely during the WW II and later on rebuilt to the modern city that we see today.
+Berlin was headquarter of the Nazi party, later on, bombed completely during WW II and later rebuilt to the modern city that we see today.
 Berlin has two sides to it.
-One is the laid back charm of a modern concrete village and the other is the city that never sleeps.
+One is the laid-back charm of a modern concrete village and the other is the city that never sleeps.
 Here is my travel guide to Berlin.
 You will easily need 4 days or more to explore this cultural metropolis.

 Things to do in Berlin

-3. East side gallery: A section of the Berlin wall converted to worlds longest open gallery.
-To sum up its is 1.3 Km of walk down history and art.
+3. Eastside Gallery: A section of the Berlin Wall converted into the world’s longest open gallery.
+To sum up, it is a 1.3 Km of walk down history and art.

 4. Reichstag: One of the most important buildings in Berlin, the German Parliament.
 It is a true example of Eco-architecture.
 Book your tours in advance because this place gets crowded, more so on the weekends.

-5. Museum island: This is island houses 5 of the most well displayed museums of the world.
+5. Museum Island: This island houses 5 of the most well-displayed museums in the world.
 It sure is a treat for your soul.
-Bust of Nefertiti is one among the many valuable objects of historic importance.
+The Bust of Nefertiti is one of the many valuable objects of historic importance.

-6. Topography of terror: An exhibition on events that led to rise and downfall of Nazi party.
-Located on the site where headquarters of Gestapo, Its a free exhibition, do take the audio-guide to understand the exhibition better.
+6. The Topography of Terror: An exhibition on events that led to the rise and downfall of the Nazi party.
+Located on the site where the headquarters of the Gestapo is, it is a free exhibition, do take the audio guide to understand the exhibition better.

-7. Swim at badeschiff: A floating public swimming pool in Berlin.
+7. Swim at Badeschiff: A floating public swimming pool in Berlin.
 The beach bar along with the cool pool makes for just the right place to unwind after a long day.
-The place gets really crowded in summer months.
+The place gets really crowded in the summer months.

-9. Check point charlie: The most famous crossing between east and west Germany.
-Check point charlie of great historical importance.
+9. Checkpoint Charlie: The most famous crossing between East and West Germany.
+Checkpoint Charlie is of great historical importance.
 Though beware, the area is notorious for pickpockets.

 10. Tiergarten: Meet Berlin’s lungs.
 Once a royal hunting ground, Tiergarten is now a public park.
-Its a perfect place to cycle around, picnic or enjoy a glass of freshly brewed beer by the lake.
+It is a perfect place to cycle around, picnic or enjoy a glass of freshly brewed beer by the lake.

 -Cost of food and drinks: When in Germany drink as Germans!
 A pint of beer will cost you EUR 3.
-Standard coffee from the supermarket will cost you EUR 2, at McCafe will be about EUR 3.
-There are a number of affordable Turkish restaurants in Berlin, you can grab a Shawarma/Falafel sandwich in EUR 5.
-You can also buy sausages or the very famous currywurst in as low as EUR 3.
-Meal for 2 at a budget restaurant will not cost you more than 10 EUR.
+Standard coffee from the supermarket will cost you EUR 2, and at McCafe will be about EUR 3.
+There are a number of affordable Turkish restaurants in Berlin, you can grab a Shawarma/Falafel sandwich for EUR 5.
+You can also buy sausages or the very famous currywurst for as low as EUR 3.
+A meal for 2 at a budget restaurant will not cost you more than 10 EUR.
 Whereas a meal for 2 at a fancy place will be EUR 20 and upwards.